University of Arkansas Honors College

-The Honors College at the University of Arkansas enhances the learning of students by sharing unique learning experiences with participants.
-From 10 to 15% of Arkansas undergraduates participate in the Honors College.
+From 10 to 15% of Arkansas undergraduates participate in the Honors College at the University of Arkansas.
 Entering freshman for the Honors College have an average score of 30 on the ACT and 4.1 high school GPA.
-Honors students benefit from smaller classes, priority registration, special housing and opportunities for hands-on research.
 Each year the Honors College awards up to 90 freshman fellowships worth $72,000 over four years and more than $1 million in research, study abroad, service learning and internship grants.
-The U.S. News & World Report highlighted the Honors College as one of six institutions in the country that offer a high quality education at a low cost, focusing on the valuable opportunities and connections available to students in the program.
 The Honors College serves all undergraduate majors.

 In April 2002, the Walton Family Charitable Support Foundation donated $300 million to the University of Arkansas.
 The donation was the largest in the history of public education at that time.

 After the donation, the Honors College announced its goal to enroll 2,000 Honors College undergraduates by the year 2010.
 This goal was met three years early.
 The University of Arkansas also set records for students in a freshman class, total enrollment, and minority enrollment in 2007.
 The first dean of the University of Arkansas Honors College was Bob McMath, former vice-provost of Georgia Tech.

 Following McMath's retirement in 2014, Curt Rom served as interim dean.
 Lynda Coon, professor of history at the University of Arkansas, was appointed dean in 2015.